PrestaShopCorp/partner-devtools.prestashop.com/docs/3-webhook-events/README.md

   }
 }
 ```
-A common use case is that the merchant will verify this token for each incoming webhook request to make sure that they are from the Prestashop Webhook API.
+A common use case is that the merchant will verify this token for each incoming webhook request to make sure that they are from the PrestaShop Webhook API.

 Please send your token to the following email: squad-offre@prestashop.com